Parameter-Efficient Language Model Tuning with Active Learning in Low-Resource Settings: Introduction

 \section{Introduction}

-Pre-trained language models (PLMs) have rapidly become a staple in the field of natural language processing.
+Pre-trained language models (PLMs) have quickly become a staple in the field of natural language processing.
 With the growing demand for data for training these models, developing efficient fine-tuning methods has become critical.
-This is particularly relevant for many domains and languages where it is difficult or downright impossible to obtain large amounts of labeled training data.
+This is particularly relevant for many domains and languages where obtaining large amounts of labeled training data is difficult or downright impossible.
 In such \textit{low-resource settings}, it becomes essential to effectively leverage and adapt PLMs while minimizing the need for extensive labeled data.

 Data labeling is notoriously time-consuming and expensive, often hindering the development of sizable labeled datasets required for training high-performance models. \textit{Active learning} (AL) \cite{cohn-etal-1996-active, settles-2009-active} has emerged as a potential solution to this challenge.
 In contrast to \textit{passive learning}, in which the training set is sampled at random, AL encompasses a unique family of machine learning algorithms specifically designed to reduce labeling costs by reducing \textit{label complexity}, i.e., the number of labels required by an \textit{acquisition model} to achieve a certain level of performance \cite{dasgupta-2011-two}.
-With the advent of PLMs, AL research has pivoted towards investigating training regimes for PLMs, such as task-adaptive pre-training \cite[TAPT;][]{gururangan-etal-2020-dont}, that could be combined with AL and further reduce label complexity.
+With the advent of PLMs, AL research has pivoted towards investigating training regimes for PLMs, such as task-adaptive pre-training \cite[TAPT;][]{gururangan-etal-2020-dont}, that could be combined with AL to further reduce the label complexity.